Beginning & Established Farmers/Ranchers: Join the Farmer Network!

 Why has the Network been created?

 Starting (and maintaining) a farm is a long and daunting task.
-DRA’s Farm Beginnings program offers a farmer-led training that assists beginning farmers in launching their own farm enterprise.
+DRA’s Farm Beginnings program offers a farmer and rancher led training that assists beginning farmers in launching their own sustainable enterprise.
 But one year of classes only goes so far.
-We are looking for ways to support beginning farmers in years 2-5 of their farm enterprise by creating a network of experienced, knowledgeable farmer mentors who can help provide resources and learning opportunities.
+We are looking for ways to support beginning farmers in years 2-5 of their farm or ranch by creating a network of experienced, knowledgeable mentors who can help provide resources and learning opportunities.
 Additionally, this network serves as a way to connect like-minded established farmers to one another.
-We hope through the network to create a supportive community of regional farmers.
+We hope through the network to create a supportive community of regional producers.

 How can I become a part of the Farmer Network?